The British Strategic Review- Advance information

 This Review moves from a description of power base structures such as those set out in Anthony Sampson's excellent book, "The Anatomy of Britain" 1, to a more detailed functional analysis or physiology of Britain.

-Besides economic analyses of the main economic policy approaches the BSR also reviews underlying constitutional issues which have evolved over the last 400 years contributing to a constitutional structure that is not fully democratic in the sense of supporting participatory development of economic policies involving the electorate.
+The scope of BSRBesides economic analyses of the main economic policy approaches the BSR also reviews underlying constitutional issues which have evolved over the last 400 years contributing to a constitutional structure that is not fully democratic in the sense of supporting participatory development of economic policies involving the electorate.
 The constituency remains isolated from the very decisions that determine their wellbeing, options and basic freedoms.
+Amongst several interesting analyses, this Review unravels many myths about the influence of the voting constituency, political parties and parliament over macroeconomic policy; they have virtually no influence over such decisions.
+The macroeconomic policy power baseContrary to the notions and misleading information put out by political parties and members of parliament, the power of decision making of the constituency of the United Kingdom, over the design and operation of existing macroeconomic policy frameworks, is next to zero.
+Who determines macroeconomic policy?

-Source: "Macroeconomics" section of the BSR editorial drafts.
+Source: "Macroeconomics" section of the BSR editorial drafts. |

 Such decisions lie almost exclusively in the hands of unelected officials in an independent Bank of England, the Treasury and a single member of the Cabinet, the Chancellor of the Exchequer.
 The main influence over these decisions does not lie in parliament but rather, with the interests of banks, hedge funds, corporations and the shareholders of these entities who make up a tiny faction of the constituency.